NotAnkit/Zelda-Game/README.md

 | :--- | :---:
 Arrow Keys  | to move Link around the screen.
   A | to for Link to use the sword.
-  B | to use Items, Once paused used to select item
+  B | to use Items, Once paused used to select item.
+Keep clicking until the desired weapon is reached.
   Q | to quit
   R | to Reset
   P | to Pause